-Hoda Kotb's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Hoda Kotb's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Known for her engaging style of journalism, Hoda Kotb has never turned away from an uncomfortable topic or conversation.
 The beloved reporter co-hosts the fourth hour of the Today Show on NBC and has shared intriguing stories as a correspondent for Dateline since 1998.